-An effort to understand the role of women in sport, this course is designed to study concepts about cultural, social-psychological and physiological considerations associated with gender and transgender participation in sport and physical activity.
+In an effort to understand the role of women in sport, this course is designed to study concepts about cultural, social-psychological, and physiological considerations associated with gender and transgender participation in sport and physical activity.
+Previously listed as SAL533.